CT27/phase-1-final-project/README.md

 # Description

-This is a database hosted on json server, it allows the user to -enter submit cocktails to the database\* users can enter a name, an img link ingredients, measures and also instructions to the database.
+This is a database hosted on json server via render, it allows the user to:
+-enter submit cocktails to the database\* users can enter a name, an img link ingredients, measures and also instructions to the database.
 -to filter by ingredient